caryoscelus/caryoscelus.github.io/_posts/2018-08-26-typelevel.md

 ```

 Which looks almost like a regular function definition with pattern matching.
 But
-this shouldn't deceive you: all this equalities are types (propositions), not
+this shouldn't deceive you: all these equalities are types (propositions), not
 assignment operators.